 1 year7 7,9 8,9 10,1 11,5 13,1

-The growth of girls up to a year by months.
+Growth of girls up to one year by month.
 WHO table

 (cm)